Is it true that everyone can write?

 - It creates curiosity, it’s thought-provoking, it makes people want to know more.

-- However, don’t overuse this as you’re supposed to be giving answers rather than asking questions.
+- However, don’t overuse this as we’re supposed to be giving answers rather than asking questions.

 10. Proofread and Edit

-- Always get a pair of fresh eyes to read your work
+- Always get a pair of fresh eyes to read the work.

 - Edit, but don’t over-do it!